dantectl/NewRelic_Roles_and_Permissions/README.md

-# NewRelic_Roles_and_Permissions
-Fetch roles and permissions for New Relic account

----

 # New Relic Roles & Permissions Exporter

 A lightweight, standalone Python tool to export all New Relic roles and their assigned permissions within an organization to a unified CSV file.